-Key Stage 3 is all about exploration, awareness, creativity and recording their experiences.
+Key Stage 3 is all about exploration, awareness, creativity and recording experiences.
 Students have the opportunity to learn and become proficient in a variety of artistic techniques such as drawing, painting, printmaking, collage, animation, 3-D and Photoshop.
 Students increase their image awareness by learning about the power and principles of design to help them navigate an increasingly image conscious culture.
-Our aim is to promote creative thought and appreciation, and foster learning through a combination of cultural awareness/artist/ designer knowledge with creative problem solving through self-navigation and experimentation.
+Our aim is to promote creative thought and appreciation, and foster learning through a combination of cultural awareness/artist/designer knowledge with creative problem solving through selfnavigation and experimentation.

-During Year 9, students will complete projects in Fine Art, Graphics and Photography, giving them a flavour of courses offered at GCSE and A Level work on the walls of our school and use it as an aspirational force for students.
-Art work is often entered for external competitions and exhibitions, including the National Students Art exhibition and we have had an extremely high success rate in exhibiting in central London.
-In the past few years we have had students selected by the Royal British Academy as RBA scholars, only 20 students in the country are selected for this award nationally.
-The Art education we provide at St Aidan's has provided the stepping stone for many students to form their careers in a multitude of creative industries, many of whom remain in contact and come back to talk with our students about their journey in higher art education/industry.
+During Year 9, students will complete projects in Fine Art, Graphics and Photography, giving them a flavour of courses offered at GCSE and A Level.

+At GCSE we offer courses in Fine Art and Graphic Communication.
+We also offer these subjects at A Level with the additional option of Photography.
+Our standards are extremely high and we take a pride in both our facilities and the diversity of work produced.
+We exhibit students work on the walls of our school and use it as an aspirational force for students.
+Artwork is often entered for external competitions and exhibitions, including the National Students Art Exhibition of which we have, over the years, had several successes.
+The Art education we provide at St. Aidan's has provided the stepping stone for many students to form their careers in a multitude of creative industries, many of whom remain in contact and come back to talk with our students about their journey in higher art education/industry.